James Braid (political advisor): Office of Management and Budget and congressional aide (2019–2024)

-Director of Legislative Affairs (2025–present)
+White House Director of Legislative Affairs (2025–present)

 In November 2024, Bloomberg News reported that president-elect Donald Trump was set to name Braid as his White House director of legislative affairs.
 According to NOTUS, Vance advocated for Braid.
 A week later, Trump officially announced that Braid would serve as the director of legislative affairs.
 The following month, he participated in a meeting to pressure Freedom Caucus members to raise the debt ceiling.
 According to Punchbowl News and The Washington Post, the meeting became contentious, eventually leading to Braid and other staffers being kicked out of the room for advocating for Trump's position, rather than their own.
 Roll Call quoted several Republican sources in describing Braid as effective.
 His responsibilities were occasionally assumed by Trump, who spoke to lawmakers directly.
 Ahead of and prior to Trump's imposition of his Liberation Day tariffs, Braid sought to assuage senators on their economic impact.
-He was involved in the negotiation process for the One Big Beautiful Bill Act.
+He was involved in negotiations over the One Big Beautiful Bill Act.

+In August 2026, Politico reported that Braid was set to leave his position as the White House director of legislative affairs.